-These files were last updated on 3 November 2017 and will be scheduled to be refreshed again at the beginning of December.
+These files were last updated 4 December 2017 and will be scheduled to be refreshed again at the beginning of January.

 UK registrations can be found on the G-INFO section of our website.
 Foreign registrations can be found from external sources.

 AvStats requires aircraft registrations to be reported to the international standard which includes hyphens where present on the side of the aircraft (more information can be found in the webinar).

 If you can't find a code for the Airport/Airline/Aircraft you're referencing, email us at AvStatsSupplierEnquiry@caa.co.uk and tell us which code is missing.